Challenges of AI Coding Agents in Production Environments

 Lack of Enterprise‑Grade Coding Practices

-Additionally, agents may not consistently use the latest SDK methods, instead generating more verbose and harder‑to‑maintain implementations.
-For instance, agents have outputted code using older SDK versions for read/write operations, rather than the cleaner and more maintainable newer versions.
+Normally, coding agents often default to less secure authentication methods, such as key‑based authentication, rather than modern identity‑based solutions.
+Generally, this can introduce significant vulnerabilities and increase maintenance overhead, Additionally, agents may not consistently use the latest SDK methods, instead generating more verbose and harder‑to‑maintain implementations.
+Usually, agents have outputted code using older SDK versions for read/write operations, rather than the cleaner and more maintainable newer versions.

 Confirmation Bias Alignment

-Confirmation bias is a significant concern, as AI models often affirm user premises even when the user expresses doubt.
-This tendency can lead to reduced output quality, especially for objective/technical tasks like coding.
+Often, confirmation bias is a significant concern, as AI models often affirm user premises even when the user expresses doubt.
+Generally, this tendency can lead to reduced output quality, especially for objective/technical tasks like coding, Usually, developers need to be aware of this bias and take steps to mitigate it.

 Constant Need to Babysit